Cannabis culture

-Cannabis culture describes a social atmosphere or series of associated social behaviors that depends heavily upon cannabis consumption, particularly as an entheogen, recreational drug and medicine.
+Cannabis culture describes a social atmosphere or series of associated social behaviors that depend heavily upon cannabis consumption, particularly as an entheogen, recreational drug and medicine.

-Historically cannabis has been used an entheogen to induce spiritual experiences – most notably in the Indian subcontinent since the Vedic period dating back to approximately 1500 BCE, but perhaps as far back as 2000 BCE.
+Historically, cannabis has been used as an entheogen to induce spiritual experiences – most notably in the Indian subcontinent since the Vedic period dating back to approximately 1500 BCE, but perhaps as far back as 2000 BCE.
 Its entheogenic use was also recorded in Ancient China, the Germanic peoples, the Celts, Ancient Central Asia, and Africa.
-In modern times, spiritual use of the plant is mostly associated with the Rastafari movement of Jamaica.
+In the modern era, spiritual use of the plant is mostly associated with the Rastafari movement of Jamaica and Bob Marley who become the face of reggae and of Rastafari.
 Several Western subcultures have had marijuana consumption as an idiosyncratic feature, such as hippies, beatniks, hipsters (both the 1940s subculture and the contemporary subculture), ravers and hip hop.

 Cannabis has now "evolved its own language, humour, etiquette, art, literature and music."
 Nick Brownlee writes: "Perhaps because of its ancient mystical and spiritual roots, because of the psychotherapeutic effects of the drug and because it is illegal, even the very act of smoking a joint has deep symbolism."
 However, the culture of cannabis as "the manifestation of introspection and bodily passivity" — which has generated a negative "slacker" stereotype around its consumers — is a relatively modern concept, as cannabis has been consumed in various forms for almost 5,000 years.
-New research published in the International Journal of Neuropsychopharmacology claims to have refuted the "lazy stoner stereotype".
-The study finds that regular cannabis users were no more likely than non-users to be apathetic or anhedonic (to experience a loss of interest or pleasure).
+Research published in the International Journal of Neuropsychopharmacology claims to have refuted the "lazy stoner stereotype."
+The study finds that regular cannabis users were no more likely than non-users to be apathetic or anhedonic.

-The counterculture of the 1960s has been identified as the era that "sums up the glory years of modern cannabis culture," with the Woodstock Festival serving as "the pinnacle of the hippie revolution in the USA, and in many people's opinion the ultimate example of cannabis culture at work".
+The counterculture of the 1960s has been identified as the era that "sums up the glory years of modern cannabis culture", with the Woodstock Festival serving as "the pinnacle of the hippie revolution in the US, and in many people's opinion the ultimate example of cannabis culture at work".
 The influence of cannabis has encompassed holidays (most notably 4/20), cinema (such as the exploitation and stoner film genres), music (particularly jazz, reggae, psychedelia and rap music), and magazines including High Times and Cannabis Culture.
-Cannabis culture has also infiltrated chess culture, whereby the "Bongcloud Attack" denotes a highly risky opening sequence.
+Cannabis culture has also infiltrated other subcultures such as chess, whereby the "Bongcloud Attack" denotes a high risk opening sequence.

 Social custom

+Consumption

 Cannabis was once sold in clubs known as "Teapads" during Prohibition in the United States; jazz was usually played at these clubs.
-Cannabis use was often viewed to be of lower class and was disliked by many.
+Cannabis use was often viewed to be of the lower class and was disliked by many.
 After the outlawing of cannabis, its consumption became covert.
 Decades later cannabis became once again tolerated by some regions' legislation.
 Customs have formed around the consumption of cannabis such as 420, named after the popular time of day to consume cannabis (4:20 p.m.) and celebrated on April 20 (4/20).
 If consumed in a social setting it is encouraged to share cannabis with others.